scbirlab/nf-ggi/README.md

 ## Processing steps

+**scbirlab/nf-ggi** carries out the following steps:

-1. Download Rhea DB (of metabolites) in preparation for searching.
+1. [Optional] Download Rhea DB (of metabolites) in preparation for searching.

 For proteins or proteomes in the [sample sheet](#sample-sheet):

-1. Download its STRING database and tidy up the data.
+1. [Optional] Download its STRING database and tidy up the data.
 2. Download FASTA sequences of proteins from UniProt
     - If multiple proteomes are available, choose according to this priority: "Reference and representative", "Reference", "Representative", "Other"
 3. Find reactions in Rhea DB and connect products with reactants between enzymes in the proteome.